-This revision of this AMP covers the period 1 April 2011 to 31 March 2021.
-This AMP was prepared during the period of January 2011 to March 2011, approved by Alpine's Board on the 18th March 2011 and publicly disclosed by the 28th of March 2011 in accordance with the Commerce Amendment Act 2008 requirements.
+This revision of this AMP covers the period 1 April 2012 to 31 March 2022.
+This AMP was prepared during the period of January 2012 to March 2012, approved by AEL's Board on the 23 rd March 2012 and publicly disclosed by the 30th of March 2012 in accordance with the Commerce Amendment Act 2008 requirements.

-The statistics relating to performance against plan are taken from the last financial year summary details (2009/2010) to compare actual vs target results over a 12 month period in line with existing disclosure information.
+The statistics relating to performance against plan are taken from the last financial year summary details (2010/2011) to compare actual vs target results over a 12 month period in line with existing disclosure information.